 Guide to Seine-et-Marne & Properties in Department 77

-Seine-et-Marne is a department located in the Île-de-France region of northern France, named after the Seine and Marne rivers.
-The department shares its borders with Val-d'Oise, Seine-Saint-Denis, Val-de-Marne, and Essonne to the West; Loiret and Yonne to the South; Aube and Marne to the East; and Aisne and Oise to the North.
-Seine-et-Marne is widely recognised for its natural beauty, boasting several natural reserves, including the Brie and Gâtinais regions.
-These areas are home to a diverse array of flora and fauna, making them ideal for nature lovers.
-Around 60% of the region is dedicated to farming, making it the agricultural hub of Île-de-France.
-The department's fertile soil and favourable climate create ideal conditions for cultivating various crops, including cereals and sugar beet, which are the main agricultural exports of Seine-et-Marne.
+Seine-et-Marne is a department in Île-de-France, northern France, named after the Seine and Marne rivers.
+It borders Val-d'Oise, Seine-Saint-Denis, Val-de-Marne, and Essonne to the West; Loiret and Yonne to the South; Aube and Marne to the East; and Aisne and Oise to the North.
+Known for its natural beauty, the department features several reserves, including Brie and Gâtinais, which support diverse plant and animal life, attracting nature enthusiasts.
+Approximately 60% of the area is used for agriculture, making it the agricultural center of Île-de-France.
+Its fertile soil and favorable climate enable the cultivation of crops such as cereals and sugar beet,…

-Seine-et-Marne is a department located in the Île-de-France region of northern France, named after the Seine and Marne rivers.
-The department shares its borders with Val-d'Oise, Seine-Saint-Denis, Val-de-Marne, and Essonne to the West; Loiret and Yonne to the South; Aube and Marne to the East; and Aisne and Oise to the North.
-Seine-et-Marne is widely recognised for its natural beauty, boasting several natural reserves, including the Brie and Gâtinais regions.
-These areas are home to a diverse array of flora and fauna, making them ideal for nature lovers.
-Around 60% of the region is dedicated to farming, making it the agricultural hub of Île-de-France.
-The department's fertile soil and favourable climate create ideal conditions for cultivating various crops, including cereals and sugar beet, which are the main agricultural exports of Seine-et-Marne.
+Seine-et-Marne is a department in Île-de-France, northern France, named after the Seine and Marne rivers.
+It borders Val-d'Oise, Seine-Saint-Denis, Val-de-Marne, and Essonne to the West; Loiret and Yonne to the South; Aube and Marne to the East; and Aisne and Oise to the North.
+Known for its natural beauty, the department features several reserves, including Brie and Gâtinais, which support diverse plant and animal life, attracting nature enthusiasts.
+Approximately 60% of the area is used for agriculture, making it the agricultural center of Île-de-France.
+Its fertile soil and favorable climate enable the cultivation of crops such as cereals and sugar beet, which are key exports.

 Industrial Significance